GUPILUAN/BAMX/README.md

 ## Database Initialization

-In the backend environment variables you can find the SQLALCHEMY_DATABASE_URI it's using the URI for firebird+fdb (banco de alimentos legacy system), you can also use firebird-driver a newer version but not compatible
+In the backend environment variables you can find the SQLALCHEMY_DATABASE_URI it's using the URI for firebird+fdb (banco de alimentos legacy system)

 You must have installed Firebird Server.
 BAMX uses Firebird 2.5.
 You can found it here: [Firebird(2.5)](https://firebirdsql.org/en/firebird-2-5/)